 The idea of the loner artist originates in the Romantic age with poets like William Wordsworth and Lord Byron.
 Yet despite what we think today, neither of these men were loners.

-Wordsworth worked closely with Samuel Coleridge and their friendly competition inspired both to greater and greater work.
+Wordsworth worked closely with Samuel Coleridge, and their friendly competition inspired both to greater and greater work.
 Lord Byron was intimate friends with the poet Percy Shelley and his wife, Mary Shelley.

-(In fact, Shelley's masterpiece, Frankenstein, originated when the three writers decided to try their hand at each crafting their take on a ghost story!)
+In fact, Shelley's masterpiece, Frankenstein, originated when the three writers decided to try their hand at each crafting their take on a ghost story.

 The productive and collaborative relationships amongst artists was not isolated to the Romantic age.
 Modernists like Virginia Woolf reached out to other English writers such as E.M Forrester early in her career, while Gertrude Stein brought together expatriates like Ernest Hemingway, F. Scott Fitzgerald, and Ezra Pound in her famous Paris salons.